 String jql="assignee=currentUser()"; SearchService.ParseResult parseResult = searchService.parseQuery(applicationUser, jql); if (parseResult.isValid()) { try { /** * Execute the search and get the issues */ List issues = searchService.search(applicationUser, parseResult.getQuery(), PagerFilter.getUnlimitedFilter()).getIssues(); }catch (SearchException ex){ LOGGER.error("Error searching: ",ex); } } else { LOGGER.error("Error parsing: " + parseResult.getErrors()); }

-Download the full .java snippet.
-It includes authentication and imports.
+Download the full .java snippet for previous Jira 8 versions, and here for Jira 8 versions onwards, given it has changed getIssues( ) to getResults( ) from the Jira 8 version onwards.
+This code includes authentication and imports.
 Just add a class and a method to make the call.

-This Jira export API option is simple to use and answer the central question: How to extract data from Jira using API?
+This Jira export API option is simple and answers the central question: How to extract data from Jira using API?
 The answer is straightforward; with it, you'll get a JSON output file, although the results cannot be shared immediately (Same as the previous Java API example).

 Following the GET method of the REST API, once you've logged into Jira, you'll be able to retrieve all the issues using a specific JQL from a URL: